 JCH: Help us understand… what is “unintentional re-traumatization?”

-Harmony: Survivors of trauma may experience a resurgence of trauma-related symptoms when they are exposed to something in the environment reminds them of traumatic event(s).
+Harmony Goorley: Survivors of trauma may experience a resurgence of trauma-related symptoms when they are exposed to something in the environment reminds them of the traumatic event(s).
 No matter the form the trigger takes, they all serve to compromise survivors’ sense of trust and safety.
 Even though the trauma is in the past, survivors’ bodies react as if they are in immediate danger.
 Fight-or-flight activity floods the body and a sense of terror and panic follows.
 Triggered inmates will often engage in self-protective coping mechanisms, including avoidant behavior like attempting to move out of pat-downs or hostility like verbal aggression to back off peers or staff.
-Typical characteristics of the built environment can increase the likelihood of re-traumatization including, but certainly not limited to, loud noises, closed spaces, intrusive questioning during intake screenings, physical pat downs, restraint tactics, etc. Relational dynamics/power struggles between officers and inmates can also mimic the power dynamics of abuser-victim, resulting in inmates replicating similar emotional reactions during past abuses.
+Typical characteristics of the built environment can increase the likelihood of re-traumatization including, but certainly not limited to, loud noises, closed spaces, intrusive questioning during intake screenings, physical pat-downs, restraint tactics, etc. Relational dynamics/power struggles between officers and inmates can also mimic the power dynamics of abuser-victim, resulting in inmates replicating similar emotional reactions during past abuses.
 A myriad of situations, environmental elements, and even staff attitudes can result in inmates re-experiencing past traumas.
 When triggered, inmates’ mental and physical health will decompensate, resulting in additional facility resources being dispelled.
 Understanding unintentional re-traumatization will help build trauma-resiliency within a jail, protecting survivors, safeguarding resources, and ultimately boosting systemic safety and efficiency.

-Dave: Offenders have developed expectations over time that nobody in authority or in positions of power can be trusted.
+Dr. David Stephens: Offenders have developed expectations over time that nobody in authority or in positions of power can be trusted.
 When a correctional officer or a staff member asks them to do something or gives them instructions they must follow, this is unintentionally re-traumatizing.
 It triggers memories of past actually abusive experiences, or past times when they perceived they were being mistreated or disrespected, which ultimately reinforces their inaccurate images of themselves and others.
 All of this reinforces their perceptions of unworthiness, which again is re-traumatizing.

 JCH: What are the possible benefits to rethinking the incarceration environment so that it’s not unintentionally “retraumatizing” inmates unnecessarily?

-Dave: Facilities who address the environment and make it as safe as possible (psychologically and physically) experience significant benefits to officers and staff.
+Dr. David Stephens: Facilities who address the environment and make it as safe as possible (psychologically and physically) experience significant benefits to officers and staff.
 There is less aggressive, disruptive behavior, and fewer crises on the part of inmates.
 This reduces correctional officer and staff stress and makes them more able to respond appropriately to the legitimate needs of offenders.

-Harmony: I agree with Dave.
-Actively symptomatic survivors of trauma are often high utilizers of medical and mental health services.
+Harmony Goorley: Actively symptomatic survivors of trauma are often high utilizers of medical and mental health services.
 Depending on the intensity and chronicity of triggers and emotional upheaval, these inmates may require frequent crisis intervention or acute placements for hospital-level care.
 As their sense of safety collapses, these individuals may be less willing to engage in necessary treatment interventions.
 Creating an atmosphere of safety and respect will have a stabilizing effect on trauma-affected individuals.
 Trauma-conscious jails are better able to boost the willingness of inmates to comply with staff directives, engage these inmates in necessary treatment protocols, and ultimately reduce disruptive facility incidents.

 …Research has confirmed